jyhi/purl-workers/README.md

 Each key corresponds to a value and a metadata, both of which can be set with [Wrangler].

 1. For a KV entry with metadata, the value will be returned directly (without any processing) based on what the metadata specified, regardless of the shape of value.
-The metadata may be a string shortcut or a `ResponseInit` object.
+The metadata must be a `ResponseInit` object[^1].
 2. For a KV entry without metadata, PURL-workers will first try parsing it as an entry (can be a string shortcut or a `ResponseInit` object in JSON).
 If parsing fails, then the value will be returned directly.

 ## Entries